crossminer/FOCUS/README.md

-This repository contains the source code implementation of FOCUS, the datasets as well as the experimental results for the following paper:
+This repository contains the source code implementation, the datasets as well as the experimental results for the following paper:

 FOCUS: A Recommender System for Mining API Function Calls and Usage Patterns